weaviate/weaviate-io/docs/weaviate/installation/weaviate-cloud-service.md

 # toc: true
 ---

+## Overview

+​Using the Weaviate Cloud Service (WCS) may be the easiest way to run Weaviate.
+You simply create a cluster and the WCS manages it for you.

 The Weaviate Cloud Service can be accessed via the [console](https://console.semi.technology/) and is the SaaS version of Weaviate.

-* You can learn more about the console in [this guide](../core-knowledge/console.html).
+* You can learn more about the console in [this guide](../core-knowledge/console.md).
 * You can create free-tier sandboxes and [sign up](https://console.semi.technology) for the private beta of our production SaaS.

-# How to

-​Using the Weaviate Cloud Service (WCS) is straightforward.
-You simply create a cluster and the WCS manages it for you.

 ## Sign in